 Our investment portfolio contains a significant amount of fixed income securities.
 The fair values of these invested assets fluctuate depending upon economic conditions, particularly changes in interest rates.
-We may not be able to prevent or minimize the negative impact of interest rate changes.
+We may not be able to prevent or minimize the negative impact of interest rate changes on equity, for unrealized losses.
 Additionally, unforeseen circumstances may force us to sell certain of our invested assets at a time when their fair values are less than their original cost, resulting in realized capital losses, which would reduce our net earnings.